The Anthropic Principle:

 Sunshine warms our bodies and grows our food.
 But why do we have sunshine?
 It occurs because natural processes — which depend on the mass of particles, conversion of mass to energy (e = mcc), rate of nuclear reactions, and sizes of nuclear and gravitational forces — are "just right" to produce a balance between opposing forces.
 One force pulls the sun's fiery atmosphere inward, while others push it outward, in a cosmic tug-of-war lasting billions of years.

 To understand fine tuning, imagine that you are sitting in front of a control panel with dozens of dials.
-To allow life, each dial — which controls one property of the universe — must be fine-tuned to a specific setting within a very narrow range.
+To allow life, each dial — which controls one property of nature in the universe — must be fine-tuned to a specific setting within a very narrow range.
 You are alive, reading this web-page, because all dials are properly tuned, so we have stable atoms and molecules, stars that produce energy and heavy atoms (our bodies are made from stardust!), the amazing chemistry of DNA, water, and enzymes, and much more.

 TWO THEORIES claim to explain why our universe is what it is:

-• Multiverse (with many universes)
+• A Multiverse (with many universes, and maybe Intelligent Design)

-Intelligent Design is compatible with the Anthropic Principle, a Multiverse, or a Grand Unified Theory:
+the Anthropic Principle, a Multiverse, or a Grand Unified Theory

 The Anthropic Principle (with or without Intelligent Design of Observers)

-Does a multiverse require intelligent design?
+Would a multiverse require intelligent design?

 Robin Collins explains why "even if a ‘many-universes generator’ exists it seems to need to be well designed" in order to produce a multitude of universes with widely varying properties.
 If this is true, the two most plausible theories are: • one universe that was intelligently designed, or • a multiverse (with many universes) that was intelligently designed.
 But if you think a multiverse does not need to be designed, an undesigned multiverse is a plausible theory.